thegrumpys/odop/docs/procedures/initialStateChanges.md

  &nbsp; &nbsp; (need more detail on settings here)
  \- Save to master\data\designtypes\Spring\load.sql

-Note:
+Notes:
 Use of separate "development" and "production" databases should prevent any unintended consequences from incrementing the design model number in migrate.js.
 The concern is that without separate "development" and "production" databases, after over-writing the startup database entry with development code, the release (Heroku) version of the system would see a future version of startup and respond by using initialState.

+When operating in the development environment, the **View : Offsets ** menu item is enabled.
+Start with initialState and then use **View : Offsets ** as a copy / paste source for the contents of offsets.js.